CS340-19/PersonalPlaylist/Proposal.md

   <li>Valence: A scale from 0 to 1 that detects the mood of the song (0 is sad/angry and 1 is happy/cheerful)</li>
   <li>Tempo: The overal tempo of the song in BPM.</li>
 </ul>
- * You can head over to https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/ for more information on the tags we are using.
+ * You can head over to https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/ for more information on the tags we are using.<br>

 Customer Value: